IPESE/REHO/docs/sections/package_structure.rst

 - ``units/`` contains one model file per technology.
 Two sub-folders group them:
   ``district_units/`` for the technologies shared by a district, and ``interperiod/`` for storage chained across typical periods.
-- ``data_stream.dat`` contains the operating temperatures of streams and energy conversion units.

 Which of these files are read depends on the units present in the problem.
 The mapping is data, not code: see :data:`reho.model.ampl_interface.BUILDING_UNIT_MODELS`